 OpenXC opens up a previously opaque environment to an entirely new class of developers, who will bring more ideas and solutions to the table than any one company or industry consortium could dream up.
 The ideal method of distribution for applications isn’t clear yet, but it could range from a “walled garden” app market (a la iTunes) to pre-loaded USB flash drives sold at drugstore checkout counters.

-There are some existing projects trying to accomplish similar things to OpenXC by making the vehicle more programmable.
-A by no means complete list:
+There are some existing projects trying to accomplish similar things to OpenXC by making the vehicle more programmable - here’s a few, but by no means all: